zjlww/notes/notes/03_probability/02_calculus/02_brownian.md

 - $\sum_{i = 1}^{n_r} (\Delta_{r, i} X(\omega))^2$ is now a sequence of random variables.
 - The limit is considered to be in various **modes of convergence** on $\L(\Omega \to \R)$.
 - When stating the quadratic variation of a random process, we also state the mode of convergence.
+- The same need of stating the mode of convergence also crop up in the definition of stochastic integral with limit of sums.

 ##### Covariation of functions